vedph/cadmus_biblio_shell/README.md

 ## History

+- 2023-02-20:
-- 2023-02-20: updated key generation algorithm to reflect API counterpart.
+  - updated key generation algorithm to reflect API counterpart.
+  - use lookup to display selected item (for container) or reset it when just picking an item (for authors).

 ### 1.4.2